HungryTurtleCode/htc_website/pages/terms-of-use.md

 layout: fullwidth
 permalink: /terms-of-use/
 ---
-**Last Revised: December 5, 2015**
+**Last Revised: January 15, 2017**

-These terms and conditions are subject to change by Hungry Turtle Marketing. (hereinafter “Company”) at any time and at our discretion without notice by updating this posting.
+These terms and conditions are subject to change by Hungry Turtle Code. (hereinafter “Company”) at any time and at our discretion without notice by updating this posting.

 These terms and conditions govern your use of this web site.
 By accessing this web site, you are acknowledging and accepting these terms and conditions.